-The first national network of its kind, it is funded by the Scottish Government and delivered by the Scottish Library and Information Council (SLIC).
+The first national network of its kind, The Scottish Coworking Network is funded by the Scottish Government and delivered by the Scottish Library and Information Council (SLIC).
 Members will be able to use any of the hubs within the network.

 The objectives are to:

 • Create accessible spaces in communities where entrepreneurs and businesses are supported to work, meet and collaborate.

 • Offer a programme of events and activities that will support business development and encourage networking.